Recognition of same-sex unions in Poland

-Poland does not recognize same-sex marriages or civil unions.
-In 2012, the Supreme Court ruled that same-sex couples have limited legal rights with regard to the tenancy of a shared household.
+Previously, in 2012, the Supreme Court ruled that same-sex couples have limited legal rights with regard to the tenancy of a shared household.
 A few laws also guarantee certain limited rights to same-sex couples, notably the right to refuse to testify against the partner and some social benefits.
-In June 2018, the European Court of Justice ruled that same-sex spouses of European Union citizens should be granted a right of residency in Poland.
-However, Article 18 of the Polish Constitution, adopted in 1997, is frequently interpreted as banning same-sex marriage, but in 2022, a court ruled that it does not explicitly preclude its recognition.
+However, Article 18 of the Polish Constitution, adopted in 1997, is frequently interpreted as banning same-sex marriage, but in 2022 a court ruled that it does not explicitly preclude its recognition.
+A bill creating civil unions was introduced to the Parliament of Poland in October 2024, and passed the Sejm by a 230–198 vote on 29 May 2026.
+However, it was vetoed by President Karol Nawrocki on 17 July.
+Polling suggests that a majority of Polish people support the legal recognition of registered partnerships and same-sex marriage.